 Have you translated your Marketing Content into Arabic recently?
-Are you targeting a certain country in the Middle- East or the Middle East as a region and does it make a difference when it comes to localizing into Arabic, isn’t it 1 language?At some point, every company selling its products or services into the Middle East or North Africa got to translate its website, brochures, marketing collaterals into Arabic to penetrate and compete in this huge market.
-Yes, it is one language, yet, the decision that marketing team should take before translating marketing materials into Arabic is who will be the consumer of this content.
+Are you targeting a certain country in the Middle- East or the Middle East as a region and does it make a difference when it comes to localizing into Arabic, isn’t it 1 language?At some point, every company selling its products or services into the Middle East or North Africa got to translate its website, brochures, marketing collaterals into Arabic words to penetrate and compete in this huge market.
+Yes, it is one language, yet, the decision that the marketing team should take before translating marketing materials into Arabic words is who will be the consumer of this content.

 Arabic Marketing translation

-Arabic is a language spoken by more than 290 Million people around the world.
+Arabic is a language spoken by more than 290 million people around the world.
 There are different dialects and accents in the Arabic language.
-The dialect and accent used in countries like Morocco, Tunisia and Algeria is totally different than the dialects and accent in Egypt, Libya, Lebanon and also different than the accent and dialects in the Gulf region.
+The dialect and accent used in countries like Morocco, Tunisia, and Algeria is totally different than the dialects and accent in Egypt, Libya, Lebanon, and also different than the accent and dialects in the Gulf region.

-For example, if you are selling cosmetics, the marketing team may decide to translate the website using MSA to reach as many women as possible but for TV Ads, it might be better to use specific dialect.
+For example, if you are selling cosmetics, the marketing team may decide to translate the website using MSA to reach as many women as possible but for TV Ads, it might be better to use specific dialects.

 Of course, the adaptation of the marketing content involves much more than the simple translation of the text.
-It involves cultural preferences for images, colors, voice and overall design- all while maintaining the theme and identity of your organization and product.
+It involves cultural preferences for images, colors, voice, and overall design- all while maintaining the theme and identity of your organization and product.
 For this region, other Preferences of the country where you are selling your product should be considered as well.
 The language, education level, belief, traditions, trends, habits, values of your target audience is highly taken into consideration to optimize results.

 Tips and tricks localizing into Arabic Dialects

 Images People usually get drawn to images before reading the words.
-Start by revising your images and make sure it does not create any cultural sensitive issues.
+Start by revising your images and make sure it does not create any culturally sensitive issues.
 A good decision is to ask a native to revise.

 2- Mistaken the dialects, expressions or flags